Title: A Criminal Magic

-It’s 1926 in Washington, DC, and while Anti-Sorcery activists have achieved the Prohibition of sorcery, the city’s magic underworld is booming.
+Washington, DC, 1926.
+Sorcery opponents have succeeded in passing the 18th Amendment, but the Prohibition of magic has only invigorated the city’s underworld.
+Smuggling rings carry magic contraband in from the coast.
 Sorcerers cast illusions to aid mobsters’ crime sprees.
-Smugglers funnel magic contraband in from overseas.
-Gangs have established secret performance venues where patrons can lose themselves in magic, and take a mind-bending, intoxicating elixir known as the sorcerer’s shine.
+Gangs have even established “magic havens,” secret venues where the public can lose themselves in immersive magic and consume a mind-bending, highly addictive elixir known as “the sorcerer’s shine.”

 A CRIMINAL MAGIC casts a spell of magic, high stakes and intrigue against the backdrop of a very different Roaring Twenties.

 A Criminal Magic is set in the Prohibition era, but with magic being outlawed instead of liquor, and instead of underground speakeasies where illegal alcohol is served, they have magic havens where sorcerers perform illegal magic shows and brew sorcerer’s shine, a highly addictive magic-infused drink that allows sorcerers and non-sorcerers alike to “see” magic.

 The book is told in four parts with chapters alternating between the perspectives of Joan Kendrick and Alex Danfrey as they both get mixed up in the dangerous 1920’s world of gangsters, violence, and shine – and kind of fall in love along the way.
 The two meet somewhere in the middle of their individual arcs, but, sadly, it soon becomes apparent they don’t quite share the same moral compass.
 Or they do at one point, but that changes as their individual journeys take them on different paths.